 Defending From What?

-• I’m not good enough for this relationship
+I’m not good enough for this relationship

-• I’ve failed my partner again
+I’ve failed my partner again

-• If my partner sees past my defenses they will certainly reject my true self
+If my partner sees past my defenses, they will certainly reject my true self

-• No matter what I do I feel like I always fall short
+No matter what I do, I feel like I always fall short

-It is important to acknowledge and give voice to the stories which arise out of conflict and evoke our defenses.
+It is important to acknowledge and give voice to the stories that arise out of conflict and evoke our defenses.
 However, slow that process down a bit.
 Take a moment to acknowledge that these are stories that are there and can be revisited, and see if you can’t turn your attention to other possible narratives that might be worth exploring.
 As an example, some alternative narratives might be something along the lines of:

-• My partner feels hurt and is in need of comfort
+My partner feels hurt and is in need of comfort

-• There are ways in which I can grow in understanding my partner’s needs more
+There are ways in which I can grow in understanding my partner’s needs more

-• I have the ability to invite that which I am wanting in the relationship
+I have the ability to invite that which I am wanting in the relationship

-What you are doing through exploring alternative narratives is both validating and testing the often shame inducing stories that our nervous systems tell us when conflict arises in our relationships.
+What you are doing through exploring alternative narratives is both validating and testing the often shame-inducing stories that our nervous systems tell us when conflict arises in our relationships.
 Those defenses are likely there for good reason.
-Maybe the defenses helped you or your partner earlier on in life when there wasn’t access to real comfort and secure connection with those that should have been there in those ways.
+Maybe the defenses helped you or your partner earlier on in life when there wasn’t access to real comfort and secure connection with those who should have been there in those ways.
 The good news is that you both have the opportunity to offer that to one another now.
 Validate why the defenses might be there in light of your or your partner’s upbringing, see how those same defenses and narratives are showing up in the relationship, and explore other potential narratives that might be more compassionate, loving, and understanding toward self and others.

 If you feel that you and your partner need a little bit of help getting out of defensive patterns we are here to help.
 Otherwise, slow down the defenses, keep reflecting on and validating why those defenses might be there in light of your and your partner’s life context, and be kind to one another.